rpearce/robertwpearce.com/posts/2020-02-20-javascript-write-a-functional-programming-style-map-function.md

 Method](https://www.youtube.com/watch?v=tjjg3_jyD7M) or my post on [JavaScript:
 Understand Array.prototype.map by Reimplementing It](https://robertwpearce.com/javascript-understand-array-prototype-map-by-reimplementing-it.html)._

-_Also, a library that implements a solid `map` function is [crocks](https://crocks.dev), and we will use its implementation as our template.
-If you want to skip this article entirely, you can go and view [its source](https://github.com/evilsoft/crocks/blob/e4517493079538960d53715ef25d72c264cfecf0/src/pointfree/map.js#L15-L38)._
+_We will use the implementation of the `map` function in [crocks](https://crocks.dev) as our template, so if you want to skip this article entirely, you can go and view [its source](https://github.com/evilsoft/crocks/blob/e4517493079538960d53715ef25d72c264cfecf0/src/pointfree/map.js#L15-L38)._

 ## Overview